Lambic: Etymology

 This beverage is first mentioned in 1794 as allambique.
-The initial 'a' was dropped early on so that in an 1811 advert it was called lambicq, though it was sometimes referred to as alambic as late as 1829.
-The name may stem from alembic, a type of still used for producing local spirits like cognac and jenever (but not used in the production of lambic).
-Breweries in and around Lembeek, a village near Halle, Belgium, have attempted to associate lambic with the name.
+The initial 'a' was dropped early on so that in an 1811 advertisement it was called lambicq, though it was sometimes referred to as alambic as late as 1829.
+The name may stem from alembic, a type of still used for producing local spirits such as cognac and jenever (but not used in the production of lambic).
+Breweries in and around Lembeek, a village near Halle, Belgium, have attempted to associate lambic with that name, including through the legend of local saint Veronus of Lembeek.